Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 ```

-**Placeholders** are not just variables.
+<br>**Placeholders** are not just variables.
 Any valid block of Ruby code you place inside ``#{ }`` will be evaluated and inserted at that location.
 A String literal created with single quotes does not support interpolation!

-**Concatenating Strings**.
+<br>**Concatenating Strings**.
 Adding two strings together is called concatenation.
 To create a new string by adding two together:

 ```ruby
 'Ruby' + 'Monk'